erseco/exelearning-style-designer/README.md

 #### iDevice Icons
 The folder `/theme/icons` contains the default iDevice icons.
 It is recommended to work with these during development and replace them with your own collection once the style is complete.

+#### Example CSS Files
+The folder `/files/example_css_files` contains several CSS files similar to the one used by the included style.
+They may serve as a useful starting point for your own design.

 ---